 A prescription drug that has the same active-ingredient formula as a brand-name drug.
 Generic drugs usually cost less than brand-name drugs and are rated by the Food and Drug Administration (FDA) to be as safe and effective as brand-name drugs.

-This period begins three months immediately before the individual’s first entitlement to both Medicare Part A and Part B. The ICEP is the period during which and individual newly eligibile for Medicare Advantage (MA) may make an initial enrollment request to enroll in an MA plan.
+This period begins three months immediately before the individual’s first entitlement to both Medicare Part A and Part B. The ICEP is the period during which an individual newly eligible for Medicare Advantage (MA) may make an initial enrollment request to enroll in an MA plan.

-A healthcare provider – such as a physician, hospital, other medical facility, and/or pharmacy – that have contracts with the health plan to provide services at a set rate.
+A healthcare provider – such as a physician, hospital, other medical facility, and/or pharmacy – that is contracted with the health plan to provide services at a set rate.
 Providers on the plan’s network listings are also called participating providers.

 A specific time period or number of visits a health plan covers, or items or services a health plan doesn't cover in some circumstances.

 Individuals with a Medicare Advantage plan are "locked-in", meaning they can only switch Medicare plans during certain times of the year unless they qualify for special circumstances or choose to switch to a plan with a Plan Performance Rating of 5 stars during the year in which that plan has the 5-star overall rating, provided the individual meets the other requirements to enroll in the plan (e.g., living within the plan’s service area as well as requirements regarding end-stage renal disease).